 Geology 12 continues the Geology section of the Earth Science 11 course.
 Topics include rocks and minerals, fossils and geologic time, resources, erosion and weathering, earthquakes, volcanoes and plate tectonics.
+Students have the opportunity to take part in an overnight field trip to Mount St. Helens in Late May or early June.
 Student evaluation includes many tests and quizzes based on in class labs and assignments as well as a lab exam and final test.

 RECOMMENDED: Recommended Earth Science 11 or another grade 11 science in which a C standing or better was achieved.